Dr David Cavanagh (BSc (Edinburgh), PhD (Newcastle upon Tyne))

 Immunology 3 is the third year course that is compulsory for those students going on to take Immunology at Honours level.
 I give lectures on the generation of the BCR and TCR repertoire, structure and function of antibodies, antigen processing and presentation, and the MHC complex.
 I have introduced post lecture revsion quizzes to help students revise the topics I cover in my lectures.

 I organise the Immunology 3 practical course and run practical classes on flow cytometry and haemagglutination.
-I developed and now run the in-course practical test which uses an online Questionmark Perception based system.
+I developed and now run the in-course practical test which uses an online based system called ExamOnline.

 Clinical Immunology And Haematology 3B (Tutor)

 I designed and now take tutorials in CI&H3B and have acted as a Wiki mentor and marker for this course in the past.

 MSc Biotechnology - lecturer on Vaccines and Molecular Therapies course, covering the history of vaccination and pre-clinbical development of vaccines.